-- Using a 2 mm hex wrench, adjust the pressure regulator offset adjustment (pictured above) to achieve the desired CO2 /O2 level.
+- 1. Using a 2 mm hex wrench, adjust the pressure regulator offset adjustment (pictured above) to achieve the desired CO2 /O2 level.
 To increase the O2 level, adjust towards the "-" symbol to decrease gas flow.
 To decrease the O2 level, adjust towards the "+" symbol to increase gas flow. - 2.
-Adjustments to the offset pressure regulator should not exceed 1⁄4 turn at a time before allowing the readings to respond and stabilize.
+Adjustments to the offset pressure regulator should not exceed 1⁄4 turn at a time before allowing the readings to respond and stabilize. - 3.
+The ratio (V) should be adjusted to approximately 0.8.